jiazhang0/sgx-device-plugin/README.md

 ## FAQ

-* **Can I deploy this sgx device plugin in my own self-hosting kubernetes?**
+* **Can I deploy this SGX device plugin in my own self-hosting Kubernetes?**
-Yes, this plugin is cloud native, you can run it on sgx-enabled nodes in any kubernetes.
+Yes, this plugin is cloud native, you can run it on sgx-enabled nodes in any Kubernetes.

 * **Does this plugin actually limit EPC size for sgx-enabled container?**
 No, EPC size limitation specified by `alibabacloud.com/sgx_epc_MiB` is just used for kube-scheduler.